The Equality of the Human Races: Summary

 The book first summarizes the history of Anthropology as a discipline, recounts early taxonomies of living organisms, and overviews scientific definitions of species and speciation.

 It then provides an overview of the debate between supporters of monogenism and polygenism.
 It criticizes the latter, which holds that human races are separate species with separate origins.
 He differentiates between supporters of polygenism among those defending oppression, such as the Confederate States of America, and what he views as the incorrect science of anti-clerical French anthropologists like Paul Broca.

 Firmin reviews and critiques methods of classifying human races, such as craniometry, anthropometry, hair and skin pigmentation, and linguistic classifications.
 He argues that anthropology inherited these classifications and none are useful metrics, showing errors in each.

 He describes how races are artificially ranked by European scholars, particularly Gobineau.
 He argues that early civilizations considered themselves better than their neighbors, whether they looked similar or different, but did not use any notions of systematic hierarchy among races.
 He considers this shift to have originated with the birth of ethnography as a field and to be tied to slavery and domination.

 He frequently points to Mulattos, particularly in Haiti, as evidence against theories that miscegenation renders unhealthy or infertile children.
-He argues all races are capable of "perfectability" through civilization and education and share a constituional unity of intellect.
+He argues all races are capable of "perfectability" through civilization and education and share a constitutional unity of intellect.

 He criticizes theories that ancient Egypt was a white civilization and that Indian civilization was built by a white Aryan race.
 He highlights Black intellectuals and civilizations as evidence of Black people's equality and contributions to human knowledge as a whole.
 He turns to Haiti and Haitian Independence as the most modern examples.

 He concludes that the theory that races are unequal was a European strategy to maintain global domination and political and economic exploitation.